zulip/zulip/README.prod.md

   access messages sent to private streams that have bots subscribed, by using the bot's credentials.

+  In the future, Zulip's security model may change to allow realm administrators to access private messages (e.g. to support auditing functionality).

 * Every Zulip user has an API key, available on the settings page.
   This API key can be used to do essentially everything the user can do; for that reason, users should keep their API key safe.
 Users